 The 2019 Maine Playwrights Festival will be comprised of two weekends of fully staged performances of short plays (8-30 minutes in length).
 Each selected script will be performed on every show night during the festival.
 The plays will be performed at the Studio Theater at Portland Stage (25 Forest Avenue) in Portland from April 25 to May 4, 2019, and at Penobscot Theatre’s 51 Main Street space in Bangor on May 5th.

-The 2019 Maine Playwrights Festival is a two-week event, April 21 to May 5, 2019, celebrating new playwriting here in Maine.
-Public events as part of the 2019 festival include:
+The 2019 Maine Playwrights Festival was a two-week event, April 21 to May 5, 2019, celebrating new playwriting here in Maine.
+Public events as part of the 2019 festival included:

-- Featured Plays: two weekends of fully staged performances of short plays by Maine playwrights Eddie Adelman, Travis G. Baker, Danie Connolly, Kevin O’Leary, Thomas Spurr, and David Susman.
-Each selected script will be performed on every show night during the festival.
-The featured plays will be performed at the Studio Theater at Portland Stage (25 Forest Avenue) in Portland from April 25 through May 4, and at Penobscot Theatre’s 51 Main Street space in Bangor on May 5th.
+- Featured Plays: two weekends of fully staged performances of short plays by Maine playwrights Eddie Adelman, Travis G. Baker, Danie Connolly, Kevin O’Leary, Thomas Spurr, and David Susman performed at the Studio Theater at Portland Stage (25 Forest Avenue) in Portland from April 25 through May 4, and at Penobscot Theatre’s 51 Main Street space in Bangor on May 5th.

 - Semi-finalist Readings: staged readings of short plays by Maine playwrights Brian Arundel, Gordon LePage, Tony Morin, Lori Rand, and Raechel Segal.
-Performed at the Studio Theater at Portland Stage (25 Forest Avenue) on Sunday, April 21 at 7:00pm.
+Performed at the Studio Theater at Portland Stage (25 Forest Avenue).

 - High School Playwrights Showcase: bare-bones performances of short plays written by students from Bonny Eagle High School in Standish and Casco Bay High School in Portland who took part in the 2019 MPF High School Writers workshops.
-Performed at the Studio Theater at Portland Stage (25 Forest Avenue) on Saturday, April 27 at 3:00pm
+Performed at the Studio Theater at Portland Stage (25 Forest Avenue).

 - Playwright-in-residence Reading: a staged-reading of 2019 Playwright-in-residence Michael Kimball’s full-length play Patience Boston.
-Performed at the Studio Theater at Portland Stage (25 Forest Avenue) on Monday, April 29th at 7:00pm.
+Performed at the Studio Theater at Portland Stage (25 Forest Avenue).

 MPF Selected Plays